ebezzam/waveprop/README.md

 - Off-axis propagation and rescaling.
 - PyTorch support (for GPU acceleration and end-to-end training).
 - Arbitrary amplitude or phase masks.
-- Spatial light modulator (SLM) simulator which incorporates deadpsace and color filter.
+- Spatial light modulator (SLM) simulator which incorporates deadspace and color filter.

 ## Installation